dipnds/das_tempchef/README.md

 8. Writing the final pipeline as .py files for packaging

-9. Saving environment variables and GitHub CI/CD actions in .yml files
+9. Saving environment variables and GitHub CI/CD Actions in .yml files

+### Unmet requirements

+1. Docker image

+2. AWS Sagemaker

+3. CloudFormation or Terraform